Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 > On Android, the corresponding extension can be written for `View` class, so that the code in `setup` function that is shown above can be used without changes.
-There is no `MouseEvent` on Android, so it is omitted.
+There is no `MouseEvent` used in OnClickListener on Android, so it is omitted.

 ```kotlin
 fun View.onClick(action: suspend () -> Unit) {